How to Protect Your Business From Fraud

 Preventing Other Types of Fraud

-- To prevent cash losses, train your employees in how to spot counterfeit money, bad checks, and stolen credit cards.
+- To avoid losses of cash, train your employees on how to spot counterfeit money, bad checks, and stolen credit cards.
 Institute specific policies in dealing with these situations.

-- Set up inventory control policies to keep track of supplies and inventory so it doesn't walk out the door.
-You may not be able to count every pencil, but you should know what's in the supply cabinet or in inventory at all times.
+- Set up inventory control policies to keep track of supplies and inventory, so it doesn't walk out the door.
+You may not be able to count every pencil, but you should know what's in the supply cabinet or inventory at all times.

 - Review accounts payable, invoices, and purchase orders periodically to make sure they are from real vendors and that you are getting the items you order.